Pizza Sharing is PPA-hard: Hardness results

-\myparagraph{\fixp-hardness.} Here we show that finding an exact solution to \scut-\pizza is \fixp-hard.
-The key difference between this reduction and the previous reductions on the approximate versions is that the instance \dfms contains triangular shaped valuations for agents.
-More specifically, all of the following hold: \begin{enumerate} \item the valuation function of every agent is 4-block+triangle, or 6-block; \item every triangle has height 2 and belongs to exactly one interval of interest of the form $[a, a+1]$; \item for every agent $i \in [n]$ there exists an interval $[a, b]$ that contains more than half of their total valuation and in addition for every $i \neq i'$ we have $(a,b) \cap (a',b') = \emptyset$. \end{enumerate}
+The key difference between this reduction and the previous reductions on the approximate versions is that the starting point of the reduction, i.e., instance \dfms, besides rectangular-shaped (constant) pieces, also contains triangular-shaped (linear) pieces in the valuation density functions for some agents.
+More specifically, all of the following properties hold for \dfms: \begin{enumerate} \item the valuation function of every agent is 4-block-triangle, or 6-block; \item for any given agent $i \in [n]$, every triangle (linear piece) of her valuation function has height 2 and belongs to exactly one interval of interest of the form $[x_{j}, x_{j+1}]$ for $j \in [m]$, where $m \leq 12n + 1$ (see below for the definition of those intervals); \item for every agent $i \in [n]$ there exists an interval $[a_i, b_i]$ that contains more than half of their total valuation (i.e., more than $1/2$ cumulative valuation), and in addition, for every $i' \neq i$ we have $(a_i,b_i) \cap (a_{i'},b_{i'}) = \emptyset$. \end{enumerate} Also, in this reduction, the resulting \scut-\pizza instances will contain \emph{weighted} mass distributions (see definition in \cref{sec:preliminaries}).

-We will follow the same approach as in the overlapping reduction.
-Namely, every interval of interest will correspond to a unit-square located on the diagonal of the instance.
-Block-shaped valuations will be translated as before.
-For the triangular valuations, Point~\ref{point:2} guarantees that no triangle is split over two different intervals of interest.
-Hence, we can create an axis-aligned triangle inside the unit-square.
-Formally, if there exists a triangle in the interval of interest $[x_j, x_{j+1}]$, then we create a triangle with vertices $(j,j+1)$, $(j+1,j)$, $(j+1,j+1)$ with density 1; this is because all triangles in the \ch instance have the same value.
-Figure~\ref{fig:triangles} shows an example of this.

-One complication is that, if the \scut-path turns inside a square, then it may not be possible to map this back to cuts in the \scut-\pizza instance.
-One example of this would be when the path cuts a portion of the square without cutting the triangle at all.
-Fortunately, we are able to use point~\ref{point:3} above to show that all exact solutions to the \scut-\pizza instance must pass through $n$ distinct squares.
-Therefore, if a \scut-path ``wastes'' a turn by turning inside a square, then it can pass through at most $n-1$ distinct squares, and so it cannot be an exact solution to the \scut-\pizza instance.

-Hence we can restrict ourselves to \scut-paths that do not turn inside a square.
-The mapping from \scut-paths to \ch cuts is the same as the overlapping reduction.
-Here, in particular, we rely on the fact that if the \scut-path does not turn inside a square, then it must pass through the triangular mass either horizontally or vertically, and so we can map this back to a single cut in the \ch instance.